Zephkek/hashcrack/README.md

 ---
 > Use ethically and legally.
 Only attack hashes you own or are authorized to test.

-Developped with love by Zeph ❤️
+Developped with love by Zeph as part of my internship at GI.